mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 Before doing a deep dive.
 Let me do an short introduction on how the simiplied tree is constructed.

-Let me consider the following LINQ query:
+Let's consider the following LINQ query:

 	var query = from book in context where book.Id  = 1